SooBlessd/march_madness/lib/NOTES.md

 -------------------------------

 What is a team?
-a team has a name
-a team has a ranking
-a team has a region
-#a team has a regular season
-#a team has a post season
-a team has many scores
-a team has many opponents
-#a team  has wins
-#a team has losses
+a team is associated with a bgit racket # bracket is an array of all teams a team has a home page url a team has a name a team has a ranking a team has a region a team  has wins a team has losses

 --------------------
-scores has many wins
-score has many losses
+What is a schedule?
+takes in the team name
+a schedule has a regular season a schedule  has a post season scores has many wins score has many losses a team has many scores a team has many opponents